Stad (peninsula)

 Stad or Stadlandet is a peninsula in Stad Municipality in the northwestern part of the Nordfjord district in Vestland county in Norway.
 The peninsula is considered the dividing point between the Norwegian Sea to the north and the North Sea to the south.
-The name is sometimes also written as Stadt, Statt, or Statlandet (not to be confused with the similar German word Stadt), because the Norwegian pronunciation of the d in this case is as a t.
+The name is sometimes also written as Stadt, Statt, or Stadlandet (not to be confused with the similar German word Stadt), because the Norwegian pronunciation of the d in this case is as a t.
 The name could be translated as "the land of places" or "the land of towns".
 Some of the larger villages on the peninsula include Ervik (northwestern tip), Borgundvåg and Leikanger (northeastern side), and the village of Selje (southwestern side).

 Geography

 The peninsula is a 500 m mountain plateau topped by the 645 m Tarvaldsegga peak.
 There are several lower valleys on the peninsula, but at the western end, the plateau plunges into the sea in a 497 m cliff at Kjerringa.

 Stad Peninsula has a very harsh, windy climate.
 The highest wind speed in the country is often recorded at this promontory.
 Located between the cities of Bergen (to the south) and Ålesund (in Møre og Romsdal county to the north), this is the only peninsula of mainland between Stavanger and Honningsvåg that goes out into open sea without any archipelago that breaks waves.
 Most of the rest of the ship route from Bergen to Ålesund is protected by islands.
 The Svinøy Lighthouse (Svinøy fyr) is located 13 km north of the peninsula on a small island in the Norwegian Sea.

 Because of the harsh climate, the peninsula can be an obstacle for ship transport along the coast of Norway.
 It is one of the main obstacles preventing a fast-boat passenger route from Bergen to Ålesund, a distance of 310 km.
 Current transportation from Bergen-Ålesund is by air via Oslo, by car (7–8 hours), by bus (9 hours) or by the Hurtigruten coastal ferry (13 hours).